mpdivecha/MPC-Project/README.tex.md

 \end{align}
 $$

-The code for these constraints is at [TODO: MPC.cpp lines for constraints ](src/MPC.cpp#L191-212)
+The constraints specify the range of values the variables can take.
+The code for these constraints is at [MPC.cpp#L191-212](src/MPC.cpp#L191-212)

 #### Reference frame